jcooper036/corsair/README.md

 ## Installation

 Corsair comes with several of the decencies it needs to run.
 So that the program can be run in a distributed manner, the /bin/ of this module actually has all the depenecies.
-- tBlastn
-- samtools faidx
-- Mafft
+- mafft
 - Clustal Omega
 - Exonerate
 - Tcoffee

-If you would like to use a local version instead, then these are the files that you need to alter:
+- Muscle
+- paml

+Some programs need to be present locally.
+They should be available to install with brew or apt-get
+- blast (specifically tblastn)
+- samtools faidx
+- python3

+There are also some python packages that are requied, but are easy to find with pip.
+Hopefully we didn't miss any - if any "cannot find module" error pop up, try installing that python module.
+- subprocess
+- scipy
+- numpy
-- Corsair/exec_defs/run_blast.py
+- pickle
-Look for the subprocess commands, change the executable path to whatever you like.

-To install the package, run pip:
+To install this package, run pip:
 ```bash
 pip install foobar
 ```